Flaming Hot Firewood Tips

 If you stack it, rather than throw it, make sure you do stack it away from a wall (or leave a gap).

-Stack it only in a single row (or leave a gap in between the rows).
 Stack it not too neatly but rather leave air gaps so the sun and breeze can get to all sides of the wood and draw moisture from it for the best outcome.

 For those storing their firewood in closed buildings, you need to get organised early in the season (or be a full season ahead).
 Dry your wood first outside and then move it inside.